Kosova e Re lignite power plant, Kosovo

 3. Kosovo needs to increase renewables and energy efficiency and decrease CO2 emissions

 By 2020, Kosovo has committed through the Energy Community to source 25 percent of overall energy from renewable sources and improve energy efficiency by 9 percent.
 And as the country is aiming to join the EU, it will have to adhere to ever stricter CO2 reduction targets (likely to be 80-95 percent for the EU as a whole by 2050).
 This one coal power plant alone will likely swallow up most of the country's carbon budget by 2050, leaving a choice between closing the plant earlier than planned or paying penalties.

 4. Water shortage

 Kosovo is already water-stressed and its water polluted, and a new plant would add to the problem.
-A recent paper by Bank Information Center and KOSID shows that the water modelling for the project miss out several factors including water use by the expanded open pit coal mining operations and conveyance of coal from the mine to the power plant, as well as the impact of a new plant on water pollution.
+A paper by Bank Information Center and KOSID shows that the water modelling for the project miss out several factors including water use by the expanded open pit coal mining operations and conveyance of coal from the mine to the power plant, as well as the impact of a new plant on water pollution.

 5. Resettlement and agricultural land shortages

 This raises further questions about whether it is better to use scarce land for opening a new mine or feeding people.
-The resettlement that has occurred so far has been in breach of any known international standards for resettlement and an analysis by resettlement expert Ted Downing has shown that the new resettlement plans have already breached World Bank rules in their early design stages.
+The resettlement that has occurred so far for mine expansion has been in breach of any known international standards for resettlement and an analysis by resettlement expert Ted Downing has shown that the new resettlement plans have already breached World Bank rules in their early design stages.
 This appears to have been confirmed by the World Bank’s inspection panel, according to a report leaked in November 2016.